-- a.
-Evacuate Indoor Unit and interconnecting pipework to a vacuum pressure of 500 microns and hold for 15 minutes. - b.
-The OSA Outdoor unit is supplied with refrigerant HFC-410A (R410A) sufficient for 10m line length. - c.
-Calculate additional refrigerant to suit your line length; refer supplied Specification Sheet - d.
-If needed, add refrigerant via the Schraeder connection on the smaller of the Outdoor unit's two service valves. - e.
-Open the service valve at the Outdoor unit to allow refrigerant to flow throughout the system. - f.
-For long line lengths, oil (of the correct type) should be added to the refrigerant system at the rate shown in the Specification Data table. - g.
+- Evacuate Indoor Unit and interconnecting pipework to a vacuum pressure of 500 microns and hold for 15 minutes. - The OSA Outdoor unit is supplied with R32 refrigerant sufficient for: OSA 171-251:15m line length, OSA 351:10m line length. - c.
+Calculate additional refrigerant to suit your line length; refer supplied Specification Sheet. - Do not exceed the maximum refrigerant charge specified - Ensure minimum floor area is not breached. - For line lengths less than the precharge distance stated above, deduct excess refrigerant at the rate specified, or coil excess pipe out of sight. - d.
+If needed, add refrigerant via the Schraeder connection on the smaller of the Outdoor unit's two service valves. - Note: Refrigerant can cause suffocation in high concentrations.
+Increasing the refrigerant charge, increases the minimum room size to be served by the system.
+Refer Specification Sheet for minimum floor area.
+Options to reduce concentration may include: leak detection sensors, forced ventilation, safety shutoff valves and/or overflow rooms. - e.
+Record the total amount of refrigerant on the label provided on the electrical box. - f.
+Open the service valve at the Outdoor unit to allow refrigerant to flow throughout the system. - g.
+For long line lengths, oil (of the correct type) should be added to the refrigerant system at the rate shown in the Specification Data table. - h.
 Leak check all brazed and fitted joints.